shankyty/booknotes/system-design/system-design-interview/chapter05/README.md

  * We might need different buckets per API endpoints if we need to support 3 tweets per second, 5 posts per second, etc.
  * Different buckets per IP if we want to make IP-based throttling.
  * A single global bucket if we want to globally setup 10k requests per second max.
+> [!IMPORTANT]

-Pros:
+> Pros:
- * Easy to implement
+> * Easy to implement
- * Memory efficient
+> * Memory efficient
- * Throttling gets activated in the event of sustained high traffic only.
+> * Throttling gets activated in the event of sustained high traffic only.
 If bucket size is large, this algorithm supports short bursts in traffic as long as they're not prolonged.

-Cons:
+>
+>Cons:
- * Parameters might be challenging to tune properly
+> * Parameters might be challenging to tune properly

 ### Leaking bucket algorithm
 Similar to token bucket algorithm, but requests are processed at a fixed rate.